entel-me/entel/CONTRIBUTING.md

 ## We Develop with Github

-We use github to host code, to track issues and feature requests, as well as accept pull requests.
+We use Github to host code, to track issues and feature requests, as well as accept pull requests.

 ## We Use [git Flow](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow), So All Code Changes Happen Through Pull Requests on develop

 Pull requests are the best way to propose changes to the codebase (we use [git Flow](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow)).
-We actively welcome your pull requests:
+We welcome your pull requests:

 1. Fork the repo and create your branch from `develop`.
 2. If you've added code that should be tested, add tests.